orxfun/orx-parallel/docs/wasm.md

 }
 ```

-Call and await that initialization before the first parallel execution.
+Call and await this once before the first parallel computation in that wasm runtime.

-If your frontend uses Web Workers, each worker that performs parallel work must initialize its runtime before its first parallel computation.
+Notes:

+- `num_threads = 0` means automatic thread selection
+- `0` uses the crate's resource/env-based auto choice
+- calling `init_thread_pool(...)` again with the same thread count resolves successfully
+- calling it again with a different thread count is rejected

-## Recommended project structure
+## Recommended crate structure

-The examples in `examples/wasm/tsp` use a four-layer split that scales well:
+The examples use a split that works well in practice:

-- `computation/` for pure Rust algorithm code including parallelization by `orx-parallel` api
+- `computation/` for the pure Rust algorithm crate
-- `wasm_bindings/` for a thin `wasm_bindgen` boundary
+- `wasm_bindings/` for the `wasm_bindgen` boundary
-- `components/` or another UI crate for UI logic
-- `app/` for the browser host, worker setup, and dev server configuration
+- `app/` for the browser host, worker setup, and dev/prod serving config
+- optionally `components/` when the frontend framework benefits from a separate UI crate

-This separation keeps the algorithm testable outside the browser and prevents wasm or UI concerns from leaking into the computation crate.
+This keeps the computation crate testable and reusable outside the browser.

-## Dual-build guidance

-If your crate should run natively and in the browser:

-1. Keep the computation crate free of browser-specific code.
-2. Make the wasm feature optional.
-3. Add the wasm initialization only in the wasm-facing crate.
-4. Keep the browser host responsible for worker startup and HTTP headers.

-This is usually the cleanest way to support native tests and benchmarks while also supporting browser threads.
+## Minimal example layout

+In the TSP examples:

+- `computation` depends on `orx-parallel` with `default-features = false`
+- `computation` forwards a local `wasm` feature to `orx-parallel/wasm`
+- `wasm_bindings` enables that `wasm` feature and exposes a small JS-friendly API
+- `app` imports the generated `pkg/wasm_bindings.js` and handles browser orchestration

+See:

+- `examples/wasm/tsp/vanilla/computation/Cargo.toml`
+- `examples/wasm/tsp/vanilla/wasm_bindings/Cargo.toml`
+- `examples/wasm/tsp/vanilla/app/README.md`

+## Important note about the `wasm` backend build flow

+The custom `wasm` backend uses a JS helper module from `src/pool/pool_impl/wasm_web_start_workers.js`, and the example build scripts include one extra post-build step that copies a worker helper file next to the generated wasm-pack snippet.

+That is why the example `build:wasm` scripts do more than just call `wasm-pack build`.

+If you are building your own app, the safest path is to start from one of the existing example scripts and adapt it rather than reconstructing the worker bootstrap from scratch.

 ## Troubleshooting

-If wasm parallelism does not work as expected, check these first:
+If parallel wasm does not work as expected, check these first:

-- The crate was built with the `wasm` feature enabled.
+- the crate was built for `wasm32`
+- the `wasm` feature is enabled
-- The wasm target was built with atomics and shared-memory support.
+- the wasm build includes atomics and shared-memory flags
-- The app is served with `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` headers.
+- the app is served with COOP/COEP headers
-- `init_thread_pool(...)` was called and awaited before the first parallel computation.
+- `init_thread_pool(...)` was awaited before the first parallel run
-- Every worker that executes parallel code initializes its own runtime.
+- you did not attempt to reinitialize with a different thread count
+- your build or packaging step preserved the worker helper files used by the selected backend

 ## Example entry points

-For complete end-to-end examples, start with one of these:
+For end-to-end working references, start with:

+- `examples/wasm/tsp/vanilla`
 - `examples/wasm/tsp/react`
+- `examples/wasm/tsp/leptos`
 - `examples/wasm/tsp/yew`
-- `examples/wasm/tsp/leptos`
+- `examples/wasm/mini/vanilla_persistent_pool`
-- `examples/wasm/tsp/vanilla`
+- `examples/wasm/mini/vanilla_temporary_pool`

-Each example uses the same core pattern while adapting the browser host to a different framework.
+All of them follow the same basic rule: initialize once, then run parallel computations through the same Rust API you would use natively.